Greg-T8/Notebook/topics/technologies/microsoft_purview/trainable_classifiers.md

 - Information Protection Readers
 - Data Estate Insights Readers

-**Note:**: An Azure AD Global Administrator can also use Content Explorer.
+**Note:**: An Azure AD Global Administrator also has full access to Content Explorer.

 The following high-privileged Microsoft Purview role groups are able to open the Content Explorer node but do not have access to view files in Content Explorer:
 - Organization Management